Large deviations for stochastic fluid networks with Weibullian tails: Large deviations for the buffer content process

 \end{itemize} where

-\end{theorem} Note that $I_S$ may not be lower semi-continuous, because $\tilde I$ is not a good rate function; see \cite{bazhba2020sample} for details.
+\end{theorem} Note that $I_{\bm Z}$ may not be lower semi-continuous, because $\tilde I^{(d)}$ is not a good rate function; see \cite{bazhba2020sample} for details.

 \begin{proof} Theorem~\ref{lipschitz-continuity-phi} ensures that $\phi$ is Lipschitz continuous w.r.t.\ $d_p$.
-The bounds therefore follows immediately from Lemma~\ref{alternative-yes-and-not-extended-contraction-principle} and Result~\ref{theorem:multi-d+1-content}. \end{proof} The function $I_S$ is the solution of a constrained minimization problem over step functions, with a concave objective function, and a constraint that depends on the solution of the Skorokhod problem displayed in Theorem~\ref{samplepathldpofstochasticnetworks}.
+Therefore, the upper and lower bounds in i) and ii) follow immediately from the extended LDP for $\bm X_n$ (Result~\ref{theorem:multi-d+1-content}) and the (Lipschitz) contraction principle (Lemma~\ref{alternative-yes-and-not-extended-contraction-principle}). \end{proof} The function $I_{\bm Z}$ is the solution of a constrained minimization problem over step functions, with a concave objective function, and a constraint that depends on the solution of the Skorokhod problem displayed in Theorem~\ref{samplepathldpofstochasticnetworks}.
 Though this Skorokhod problem only needs to be evaluated for step functions, this minimization problem is in general not tractable.
 To get more concrete results we look at more specific functionals of the buffer content process in subsequent sections.